^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Care for any type of skin is divided into individual (carried out at home) and professional (carried out in the conditions of a cosmetology room).
+Care for any skin type is divided into individual (carried out at home) and professional (carried out in a cosmetology office).

-Basic care of the skin at home is made up of morning and evening manipulations.
+Basic skin care at home consists of morning and evening procedures.

-• The use of tonicity products that do not contain alcohol.
+• Use of tonics that do not contain alcohol.

-General recommendations for evening care include the following:
+General recommendations for evening care include the following steps:

-• Removal of makeup around the eyes and lips with the use of special tools.
+• Removing make-up around the eyes and lips using special products.

 • Skin toning.

-• Applying a moisturizer on your face, a special eye cream (2-3 hours before bedtime).
+• Applying a moisturizing cream to the face, a special eye cream (2-3 hours before bedtime).

-In the conditions of the cosmetic institution, cosmetic procedures are performed, selected in accordance with the type of skin and basic aesthetic problems (age changes, dehydration, hypersensitivity, etc.).
+In a cosmetology facility, cosmetic procedures are performed, selected in accordance with the skin type and main aesthetic problems (age-related changes, dehydration, increased sensitivity, etc.).

-It is important to emphasize that all manipulations on the face and neck are carried out along the lines of the least stretching of the skin:
+It is important to emphasize that all manipulations on the face and neck are carried out along the lines of least skin stretching:

 • from the middle line of the forehead to the temples;

-• from the inner corner of the eye to the outer in the upper eyelid and back in the lower eyelid;
+• from the inner corner of the eye to the outer along the upper eyelid and in the opposite direction along the lower eyelid;

 • from the wings of the nose to the top of the auricle;